misterbl/CV/README.md

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- During my time at Makers Academy,Working with 3 fellow students, we learn new technologies(Node JS, Express, Sequelize) and built a an MVP of copy of the website AirBnbin only 5 days!
+- During my time at Makers Academy,Working with 3 fellow students, we learned new technologies(Node JS, Express, Sequelize) and built a MVP of a copy of the website AirBnb in only 5 days!
 - I contributed to the growth of the company Careerjet Ltd, recruiting hard to find profiles
 - Please find all my most recent projects here : # [Laurent Bouhnik](https://www.laurentbouhnik.com)